Bournemouth University Annual Student Parking Permit

 8. Motorised two wheeler vehicles (motor cycles or scooters) must be parked in a marked motorised two wheeler vehicle parking bay and must not be parked in car parking bays.

-9. Before 10.00am designated lift sharing bays can only be used by those participating in the BU lift sharing scheme (as set out in the BU Lift Share Permit Terms & Conditions).
-Users must display two lift share permits in accordance with section 12 below and the vehicle must be linked both to a BU annual staff e-permit and to one of the displayed lift share permits.
-If a designated lift sharing bay is available after 10.00 am it may be used by any user holding a permit or ticket as required by sections 4 and 5 above (as appropriate and available).
+9. Before 10.00am designated lift sharing bays can only be used by those participating in the University’s lift sharing scheme (see - Staff Intranet ).
+Users must display two lift share permits in accordance with section 12 below and the vehicle must be linked both to a Permit and to one of the displayed lift share permits.
+If a designated lift sharing bay is available after 10.00 am it may be used by any user holding a valid University permit or ticket as required by sections 4 and 5 above (as appropriate and available).

 10. Parking is for daily use only and vehicles must not be parked in University car parks overnight (i.e. parked continuously from before midnight on one day until after 7am on the next day) unless the overnight period falls within a Public Parking Session or express permission for overnight parking has been given as provided for in section 11.